pmv93/nike-retail-analytics-snowflake-aws/README.md

 ### **🖥️ Deploy Streamlit App**

-**Prerequisites:** API Integration is automatically created by the setup script.
+**Prerequisites:** API Integration is automatically created by the setup script (requires ACCOUNTADMIN role at the end).

 1. **In Snowflake UI:** Projects → Streamlit → "+ Streamlit App"
 2. **Choose:** "From Git Repository"